 Ancient Near East

-The collection contains 5000 antiquities from pre-classical civilisations of the ancient Near East, a region roughly corresponding to the modern Middle East.
-Of particular importance is a large collection of archaeological material from Cyprus from excavations jointly sponsored by the museum in the early 1950s.
+The collection contains 4000 antiquities from pre-classical civilisations of the ancient Near East, a region roughly corresponding to the modern Middle East.

 The collection comprises material from over 20 archaeological sites, including significant amounts from excavations carried out in the 1930s at Lachish, Jericho and Ur.
 In 1949 the museum acquired the collection of the archaeologist John Garstang of the Liverpool Institute of Archaeology.
 This includes material from the Levant, the cemeteries of the First Millennium BC at Deve Huyuk and material from Garstang's own excavations at Sakje Guezi.

-The museum has about 335 cuneiform tablets, 130 cylinder seals and other objects such as bricks and cones with inscriptions.
+The museum has 335 cuneiform tablets, 130 cylinder seals and other objects such as bricks and cones with inscriptions.
+In 2010 Eric Cripps of the University of Liverpool published a new edition of the 49 Sargonic and Presargonic texts collected by the Hon.
+Arnold Keppel, 8th Earl of Albemarle (1858-1942) who was a Member of Parliament for Birkenhead.
 Records of all of our cuneiform tablets are within the Cuneiform Digital Library Initiative.